Intercepting Hail Hydra: Real-Time Detection of Algorithmically Generated Domains: Introduction

 \subsection{Organization}

 The rest of this work is organised as follows.
-In \autoref{sec:background}, we briefly describe DGA-related preliminaries, and we provide a thorough review of the related work.
-In \autoref{sec:data}, we describe our dataset in detail.
-Afterwards, we describe our approach, providing an extensive account of our methodology, including feature extraction, as well as the tools and algorithms employed.
-We discuss our results in \autoref{sec:experiments}, while we compare them to the current state-of-the-art.
-In \autoref{sec:discussion}, we provide an analysis of the outcomes as well as a methodological analysis and comparison with the literature.
-Finally, we conclude the paper in \autoref{sec:conclusions} and discuss open issues for future research.
+In \autoref{sec:background}, DGA-related preliminaries are briefly described, and in \autoref{sec:related-work} a thorough review of related work is provided.
+Then, in \autoref{sec:data}, our dataset is detailed.
+Afterwards, we describe our approach, including methodology, feature extraction and the tools and algorithms employed.
+In \autoref{sec:proposed-features}, we describe the proposed features.
+We provide the results of our experiments in \autoref{sec:classification}, \autoref{sec:adversarial} and \autoref{sec:performance}, where they are compared to the state-of-the-art.
+In \autoref{sec:discussion}, an analysis of the outcomes as well as a methodological analysis and comparison with the literature is provided.
+Finally, the paper concludes in \autoref{sec:conclusions}, discussing open issues for future research.